Tom Brady says thank you and goodbye to New England Patriots

 Unprecedented success

+"On a daily basis, he was a tone setter and a bar raiser.
+He didn't just perform.
+He didn't just win.
+He won championships over and over again.

+"Sometimes in life, it takes some time to pass before truly appreciating something or someone but that has not been the case with Tom.
+He is a special person and the greatest quarterback of all-time."

-The 199th pick in the sixth round of the 2000 draft, Brady rose from relative anonymity to become one of the greatest NFL players of all time.
+The 199th pick in the sixth round of the 2000 draft, Brady rose from relative anonymity to become and NFL great.

 He has won three NFL Most Valuable Player awards and leaves the Patriots second in the NFL all-time list in passing touchdowns (541) and passing yards (74,571).